syncfusion-content/blazor-docs/blazor/rich-text-editor/resizable-editor.md

 ---
  # Resizable editor in Blazor RichTextEditor

  This feature allows the editor to be resized dynamically.
-The users can enable or disable this feature using the [`EnableResize`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_EnableResize) property in the Rich Text Editor.
-If [`EnableResize`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_EnableResize) is set to true, the Rich Text Editor component creates grip at the bottom right corner, which allows resizing the component in the diagonal direction.
+The users can enable or disable this feature using the [EnableResize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_EnableResize) property in the Rich Text Editor.
+If [EnableResize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_EnableResize) is set to true, the editor component creates grip at the bottom right corner, which allows resizing the component in the diagonal direction.
 The following sample demonstrates the resizable feature.

 {% tabs %}
 {% highlight razor tabtitle="~/resize-editor.razor" %}